itanghiu/OnlineHanziRecognizer_tf1_14_0/doc/wiki.md

  - 4 max pooling layers of size 2x2 and stride=2
  - 2 fully connected layers

-This architecture seems to be a good compromise as adding additional covolutional layers only brings marginal gains.
+This architecture seems to be a good compromise as adding additional convolutional layers only brings marginal gains.

 #### Learning Rate Scheduling